RedisLabs/redislabs-docs/content/modules/redisgears/_index.md

 RedisGears is implemented by a Redis module.
 To use RedisGears, you'll need to make sure that your Redis deployment has the module installed.
 [Redis Enterprise Software](https://docs.redislabs.com/latest/rs/) supports the module natively.

-If you're running open source Redis, you'll also need to [install the module](https://oss.redislabs.com/redisgears/quickstart.html) before using it.
+If you're running open source Redis, you'll also need to [install the RedisGears module]({{< relref "/modules/redisgears/installing-redisgears.md" >}}) before using it.

 To get stated with RedisGears, see our [RedisGears Quick Start Tutorial]({{< relref "/modules/redisgears/redisgears-quickstart.md" >}}).
 To learn more about the RedisGears API and understand how it works under the hood, see of the [RedisGears docs](https://oss.redislabs.com/redisgears/).